-26. Disused or unroadworthy vehicles must not be kept anywhere on the park.
+26. Disused or unroadworthy vehicles must not be kept anywhere in the park.
 We reserve the right to remove any vehicle which is apparently abandoned.

 27. You must not carry out the following works or repairs on the park:

-(a) major vehicles repairs involving dismantling of part(s) of the engine.
+(a) major vehicles repairs involving the dismantling of the part(s) of the engine.

 (b) works which involve the removal of oil or other fuels.